Meso-Health/meso-clinic/README.md

 - **Spec**
   - hits local server as API endpoint
   - used for running tests
-  - this is the flavour used by circleci
+  - this is the flavor used by circleci
 - **Sandbox**
   - hits sandbox server (which mimics production DB)
   - used for QA